njeffers/woocommerce-price-ajax/README.md

 # woocommerce-price-ajax

 This plugin allows for a realtime update of pricing on Woocommerce product pages.
 This is essentially product price * quantity.
-Also updates the cart without the need to click the update cart button
+Also updates the cart without the need to click the update cart button.
+Initially created as a simple Docker example for my fellow developer and good friend Chad.

 ## Docker Setup